Disease, Illness, and Health Through Literature

 Karen Thornber, PhD

-Harry Tuchman Levin Professor in Literature, Professor of East Asian Languages and Civilizations, Harvard University
+Harry Tuchman Levin Professor in Literature and Professor of East Asian Languages and Civilizations, Harvard University

 Meeting Info